 Whether you’re a culinary whiz or a kitchen nightmare, you’ll probably need a helping hand with certain jobs as you get older.
-Thankfully, there are lots of helpful kitchen gadgets on the market to assist older people.
-If your elderly loved one(s) could do with a hand, you’re in luck.
-We’re sharing 6 of the most helpful, affordable kitchen gadgets money can buy.
+Thankfully, there are lots of helpful kitchen gadgets for elderly and/or disabled people.
+If your elderly parent could do with a hand, you’re in luck.
+We’re sharing 10 of the most helpful, affordable kitchen gadgets money can buy.
 Let’s dive in.

 1 – Kettle Tipper

 There are a variety of models available at different prices.
 Simple plastic/wire versions start at around £10.
-If you’re looking to splash out, you can buy an integrated kettle and tipper for around £50.
+If don’t mind splashing out, you can buy an integrated kettle and tipper for around £50.

 2 – Vegetable Chopper